hyenaproject/NgoroWeather/README.md

 ## Introduction

-This public repository allows access to the detailed weather data collected by the [Ngorongoro Hyena Project](https://hyena-project.com/) in Ngornogor Crater, Tanzania.
+This public repository allows access to the detailed weather data collected by the [Ngorongoro Hyena Project](https://hyena-project.com/) in Ngorongoro Crater, Tanzania.
 The data have been collected to study the population of spotted hyena (*Crocuta crocuta*) in the Ngorongoro Crater, Tanzania but are made publicly available for any researchers or managers to use.
 The repository contains 4 sections:

 - [Weather station network details](#network): A general overview of the weather station network established in Ngorongoro Crater, including station locations, data collection frequency and variables measured.